Headache: Epidemiology

 Literature reviews find that approximately 64–77% of adults have had a headache at some point in their lives.
-During each year, on average, 46–53% of people have headaches.
+During each year, on average, 52-65% of people have headaches.
 However, the prevalence of headache varies widely depending on how the survey was conducted, with studies finding lifetime prevalence of as low as 8% to as high as 96%.
 Most of these headaches are not dangerous.
 Only approximately 1–5% of people who seek emergency treatment for headaches have a serious underlying cause.

 More than 90% of headaches are primary headaches.
-Most of these primary headaches are tension headaches.
-Most people with tension headaches have "episodic" tension headaches that come and go.
-Only 3.3% of adults have chronic tension headaches, with headaches for more than 15 days in a month.
+Most of these primary headaches are tension-type headaches.
+Most people with tension-type headache have "episodic" headache that comes and goes.
+Only about 1% of adults have "chronic" tension headaches, with headaches on more than 15 days per month.

-Approximately 12–18% of people in the world have migraines.
-More women than men experience migraines.
+Approximately 14-15% of people in the world have migraine, making it the next most common headache type.
+More women than men experience migraine, and it is most common in early to mid-adulthood.
 In Europe and North America, 5–9% of men experience migraines, while 12–25% of women experience migraines.

 Cluster headaches are relatively uncommon.
-They affect only 1–3 per thousand people in the world.
+They affect around 1 per thousand people in the world.
 Cluster headaches affect approximately three times as many men as women.